 RISK TITLE AND DESCRIPTION RISK ASSESSMENT EXISTING CONTROLS CONTROLS ASSESSMENT NEW TREATMENTS AND WHO IS RESPONSIBLE?
 BY WHEN?
 Provide a risk title and short description.
 Describe the causes of the child safety risk.
-Describe the consequences for children if the child safety risk happens Describe the existing child safety and wellbeing controls you have in place to mitigate the child safety risk Sample content is provided below Taken together, are the controls adequate to reduce the risk and harms to a tolerable If controls need to be strengthened, describe any new controls you will implement to mitigate the child safety risk and who is responsible for the new treatments?
+Describe the consequences for children if the child safety risk happens Describe the existing child safety and wellbeing controls you have in place to mitigate the child safety risk Taken together, are the controls adequate to reduce the risk and If controls need to be strengthened, describe any new controls you will implement to mitigate the child safety risk and who is responsible for the new treatments?
 When will this be done?
-Risk Title: Off-site school activities and use of third- party providers Description: There is a risk that the school's child safety policies, procedures and practices do not adequately address and manage the risk of abuse at school activities off-site and/or school activities involving third party providers.
-Risk type: Situational, Organisational, Propensity, Vulnerability occurring during off-site school activities • School staff fail to identify and manage risks of child abuse by third-party providers engaged by the school There is an increased risk of child abuse occurring if policies, procedures and practices fail to identify and manage areas of risk for off-site school activities and school activities that involve third party providers.
-Physical and psychological harm as a result of child abuse personal information by people external to the school. make sure child safety and wellbeing policies, procedures and practices enable school staff and volunteers to identify and mitigate risks without compromising a student's right to privacy, access to information, social connections and learning opportunities. develop and endorse a policy or statement on online conduct and online safety. develop procurement policies for facilities and services from third parties that ensure the safety of students If team monitor for inappropriate use of ICT LAN school used at Callistemon School lawyer presentations in sexting etc Strong relationships with community police including presentation of information sessions Ongoing education on being safe online Cyber Safety explicitly taught at Callistemon Students sign ICT agreement forms RRRR curriculum ESmart program Our school complies with relevant policies with respect to the following activities, including policy relating to child safety and wellbeing: Government schools - [Doctors in Secondary Schools NDIS Funded Therapy in Schools NDIS Funded Therapy in Schools Work Experience Procurement School Rased Apprenticeships and Traineeships School Community Work Purchasing Secondary Courses and Vocational Training from External Providers Community VCAL For off-site school activities and school activities engaging a third-party provider, we identify and assess the risks of child abuse that are specific to that activity and ensure appropriate controls are in place. make sure child safety and wellbeing policies, procedures and practices enable school staff and volunteers to identify and mitigate risks without compromising a student's right to privacy, access to information, social connections and learning opportunities. develop and endorse a Yes
+Sample content is provided below harms to a tolerable level?
+Risk Title: Off-site school activities and use of third-party providers Description: There is a risk that the school's child safety policies, procedures and practices do not adequately address and manage the risk of abuse at school activities off-site and/or school activities involving third party providers.
+Risk type: Situational, Organisational, Propensity, Vulnerability School staff fail to identify and manage risks of child abuse occurring during off-site school activities School staff fail to identify and manage risks of child abuse by third-party providers engaged by the school School There is an increased risk of child abuse occurring if policies, procedures and practices fail to identify and manage areas of risk for off-site school activities and school activities that involve third party providers.
+Physical and psychological harm as a result of child abuse personal information by people external to the school. make sure child safety and wellbeing policies, procedures and practices enable school staff and volunteers to identify and mitigate risks without compromising a student's right to privacy, access to information, social connections and learning opportunities. develop and endorse a policy or statement on online conduct and online safety. develop procurement policies for facilities and services from third parties that ensure the safety of students IT team monitor for inappropriate use of ICT LAN school used at Callistemon School lawyer presentations in sexting etc Strong relationships with community police including presentation of information sessions Ongoing education on being safe online Cyber Safety explicitly taught at Callistemon Students sign ICT agreement forms RRRR curriculum Esmart program Our school complies with relevant policies with respect to the following activities, including policy relating to child safety and wellbeing: Government schools - [Doctors in Secondary Schools NDIS Funded Therapy in Schools NDIS Funded Therapy in Schools NDIS Funded Therapy in Schools School Based Apprenticeships and Traineeships School Based Apprenticeships and Traineeships School Based Apprenticeships and Traineeships Community VCAL For off-site school activities and school activities engaging a third-party provider, we identify and assess the risks of child abuse that are specific to that activity and ensure appropriate controls are in place. make sure child safety and wellbeing policies, procedures and practices enable school staff and volunteers to identify and mitigate risks without compromising a student's right to privacy, access to information, social connections and learning opportunities. develop and endorse a policy or statement on online conduct and online safety. develop procurement policies for facilities and services from third parties that ensure the safety of students Yes